Ricky K. Patel: Authorship and published works

-Patel is the author of LA BELLA ORUGA.
-He also published a children’s book titled The Beautiful Caterpillar, which he co-authored with his daughter.
+Patel authored the children’s book The Beautiful Caterpillar, alongside his daughter.

 Philanthropy and community service

-Patel founded the ITS4THEKIDS foundation to benefit children in need both nationally and internationally.
-Patel provides duffle bags filled with necessities yearly to children entering the foster care system.

-In 2016, Patel helped to establish Gracious Hands Orphanage in Gressier, Haiti.
+Patel founded the ITS4THEKIDS foundation, an organization intended to benefit children in need internationally.
+The organization provides duffle bags filled with necessities yearly to children entering the foster care system.
+In 2016, Patel helped to establish the Gracious Hands Orphanage in Gressier, Haiti.

-In 2020, Patel launched the Pay It Forward Scholarship, which provides funds yearly to law students who have established a social program that helps those in need.

-Patel serves on the Board of Directors of Make-A-Wish® Southern Florida.
+In 2020, Patel created the Pay It Forward Scholarship, an initiative intended to provide funds yearly to law students helping those in need.
+As of 2025, Patel serves on the Board of Directors of Make-A-Wish Southern Florida.